CCBR/HowTos/docs/UCSC/1_creating_inputs.md

 bw="/path/to/sample2.bigwig"

 # if using a spike-in scale, the scaling factor should be applied
-# while not required, it is recommended for CUT&RUN experiements
+# while not required, it is recommended for CUT&RUN experiments
 spikein_scale="spike_in_value"

 # create bed file